openssbd/omero-web/README_en.md

 	```
        # git clone https://github.com/openssbd/omero-web.git
        ```
-**?Alternatively, you can download the zip file (https://github.com/openssbd/omero-web/archive/master.zip) instead of using Git and rename the directory as omero-web.
+* Alternatively, you can download the zip file (https://github.com/openssbd/omero-web/archive/master.zip) instead of using Git and rename the directory as omero-web.

 ## Installing OMERO.server as a container and start up